Mehrotra says this is more palatable to both viewers and advertisers, who only pay for ads that are watched.

 "Up until now, the primary noun on YouTube has been video.
-You watch a video, you share a video, a video has view counts and so on," said Shishir Mehrotra, director of product management at YouTube.
+You watch a video, you share a video, a video has view counts and so on," Shishir Mehrotra, director of product management at YouTube, said in a separate interview.
 "We're gradually shifting the site so the primary noun on the site is the channel, and you tune into the channels that you care about."